Asahi Kasei

 So the AMS contract becomes a tax on findability.
 You're not paying for expertise — you're paying for someone else to search for answers you could have found yourself, if the search experience weren't so broken.

-Mando didn't replace the AMS partner.
-It replaced the need to escalate to them for routine questions.
-When an admin hit a configuration question, they checked Mando first.
-If Mando answered it — and it usually did — no ticket was filed.
-No slot was occupied.
-No latency was introduced.
-The question went from open to resolved in minutes instead of days.
+Mando became the team's first line of inquiry for the documentation-level questions, configuration checks, and "is this a bug or expected behavior" lookups that used to consume AMS tickets.
+When an admin hits a question, they check Mando first.
+If Mando answers it — and it usually does — no ticket is filed.
+No slot is occupied.
+No latency is introduced.
+The question goes from open to resolved in minutes instead of days.

-The team still uses AMS for genuinely complex issues — the kind that require deep architectural expertise and hands-on configuration support.
+The team still uses AMS for genuinely complex issues — the kind that require deep architectural expertise and hands-on configuration inside the tenant.
 But those are the exception, not the default.
 The ratio flipped.
 What used to be "file a ticket for everything, self-serve when you can" became "self-serve for everything, file a ticket when you must."

 The Results